 - D. Layout drawings shall be submitted and include the dimensions of all equipment, accessories, supports, connections, outlets, and all related piping. - E. Equipment weights and anchor bolt designs. - F. Manufacturer shall perform transient surge analysis and provide a complete report in the submittal package.
 Report details shall include maximum upsurge and downsurge transient pressures as well as required vessel precharge pressures.
-In no case shall the maximum upsurge pressure exceed 145 psi at the surge tank inlet, nor more than 376 psi at the highest pressure point along the pipeline.
-In no case shall the minimum downsurge pressure be less than 0 psi anywhere along the pipeline. - G. Prior to construction of Surge Tank building foundation and tank pedestals, Contractor shall take actual field measurements of the Surge Tank, and verify that dimensions are compatible with building foundation and tank pedestals per the Construction Drawings.
+In no case shall the maximum upsurge pressure exceed 261 psi at the surge tank inlet, nor more than 488 psi in the DR14 section of the pipeline and 376 psi in the DR18 section of the pipeline.
+In no case shall the minimum downsurge pressure be less than 5 psi anywhere along the pipeline. - G. Prior to construction of Surge Tank building foundation and tank pedestals, Contractor shall take actual field measurements of the Surge Tank, and verify that dimensions are compatible with building foundation and tank pedestals per the Construction Drawings.
 Submit all measurements to Engineer.
 Based upon said measurements, submit any proposed changes to the building foundation and tank pedestals for Engineer approval.